Asqatasun/Contrast-Finder/documentation/en/Howto-use.md

 How to choose a ratio ?
 It depends on the following elements:

-* Level of accessibility wanted: AA ou AAA.
+* Level of accessibility wanted: AA or AAA.
 * Size of the text.
 * Is the text bold or not.